exogmi/cloud-canary/README.md

 You may install the requirements using the following commands:

 ```
-pip install apache-libcloud
+pip install cs
 pip install paramiko (may require python-dev package)
 pip install bernhard
 pip install boto
 ```

-Scripts tested only on Ubuntu.
+Scripts tested only on Ubuntu and MacOS X.